 Healing from a divorce isn’t linear – you’ll take a few steps forward and then a couple of steps back.
 It’s often a frustrating and disappointing process.
 Time and time again, clients will show up in tears because they thought they had worked through an issue, but it has resurfaced, causing them to question themselves.

-This therapy may be hard at times, but it is rewarding.
-During the process you learn about yourself and the role you played in your relationship.
-We explore your former relationship dynamic, what you would like to change for your next relationship, the qualities you would like in a partner, and what will work for you.
+Self reflection after a divorce can be painful, but in the long term, worthwhile.
+During the therapy process you learn about yourself and the role you played in your relationship.
+We explore your former relationship dynamic, what you would like to change for your next relationship, and the qualities you would like in a partner.
 It’s an opportunity for healing and for growth.

 Rebuilding Faith In Yourself